RF chain: Instantaneous frequency measurement systems (IFMs), digital discriminator units DDUs)

-Analog to digital converters (A/Ds)
+Analog to digital converters (ADCs)

 An Analog-to-digital converter, located at the end of the RF chain, provides digital signals for further signal processing.
-As the A/D operates with sampled signals, it is necessary for the Nyquist–Shannon sampling theorem to be satisfied, if data is not to be lost.
+As the ADC operates with sampled signals, it is necessary for the Nyquist–Shannon sampling theorem to be satisfied, if data is not to be lost.
 As shown earlier, a low-amplitude RF pulse immersed in wideband noise, can be detected by a square-law diode detector.
 Similarly spread spectrum signals can be recovered from below the noise floor by compression.
-Consequently, to ensure no loss of data, the chain gain should be high enough to ensure that thermal noise will activate the A/D adequately, so that any signals present within the noise, can be recovered correctly by the detection or compression process.
-Typically, the rms noise voltage present the input to the A/D should be one or two bits of the A/D range, but no lower.
+Consequently, to ensure no loss of data, the chain gain should be high enough to ensure that thermal noise will activate the ADC adequately, so that any signals present within the noise, can be recovered correctly by the detection or compression process.
+Typically, the rms noise voltage present the input to the ADC should be one or two bits of the ADC range, but no lower.
 On the other hand, having excessive chain gain so that the noise floor is unnecessarily high, will result in the loss of dynamic range.